verrazzano/verrazzano-operator/README.md

 ## Artifacts

 On a successful release (which occurs on a Git tag), this repo
-- publises a Docker image: `container-registry.oracle.com/verrazzano/verrazzano-operator:tag`
+- publises a Docker image: `container-registry.oracle.com/verrazzano/verrazzano-operator:tag`.
-- publishes a new version of Verrazzano-helm-chart at `https://objectstorage.us-phoenix-1.oraclecloud.com/n/stevengreenberginc/b/verrazzano-helm-chart`
+- publishes a new version of verrazzano-helm-chart.

 ## Building